 Thirteen new inductees received their ODE scrolls in the fall 2010 ceremony of the Delta Chapter at the University of West Georgia, and Spring 2011 brought ten new members.
 Faculty Advisor James H. Murphy announced 2011-2012 officers are Cassandra Sosebee, president; and Tiffany Brady, vice president.The Mu Chapter at Agnes Scott College held its annual induction ceremony in November 2010.
 They also held a senior reception in May 2011.
 Chapter officers are Sarah Batchelor, president; Jia Yu, vice president/secretary/treasurer.

-The Delta Chapter at Northwest Nazarene University received an ODE Chapter Projects grant for fall 2012.
-The grant funds help to send two ODE members, Sergio Mendoza and Jacob Meyer, to present at the 49th Annual Conference of the Missouri Valley Economic Association in Memphis.
+The Delta Chapter at Northwest Nazarene University received an ODE Chapter Projects grant for spring 2016.
+The grant fundsallowed Erik Madrigal to present the paper "outcome Uncertainty, the Superstar Effect and Live Attendance in Professional Boxing" at the 91st Annual COnference of the Western Economic Association International in Portland, OR on July 2, 2016.help to send two ODE members, Sergio Mendoza and Jacob Meyer, to present at the 49th Annual Conference of the Missouri Valley Economic Association in Memphis.

 Dr. Annette Tomal, chapter advisor for the Mu Chapter at Wheaton College, announed that he chapter held their initiation ceremony on April 19, 2013. held a New Charter and Member Induction Ceremony in 2011.
 Chapter officers are Korey Dalton, president/secretary; and Andrew Flavin, vice president/treasurer.